Émile P. Torres: Transhumanism, longtermism, and effective altruism

 For the first decade of their career, Torres identified as a transhumanist, longtermist, and effective altruist.
 Before 2017, Torres contributed writing to the Future of Life Institute, a non-profit organization focused on technology and existential risk.
 After turning against the organization and opposing techno-optimism with ideas such as a need for a moratorium on the development of artificial intelligence, Torres says they were ousted and their writing removed from the website.

 Torres later left the longtermist, transhumanist, and effective altruist communities, and became a vocal critic.
 Torres claims that longtermism and related ideologies stem from eugenics, and could be used to justify "dangerous" consequentialist thinking.
 Along with Timnit Gebru, Torres coined the term "TESCREAL" to refer to what they see as a group of related philosophies: transhumanism, extropianism, singularitarianism, cosmism, rationalism, effective altruism, and longtermism.
 They first publicized the term in a paper on artificial general intelligence (AGI).
 Torres argued that a race towards developing AGI would instead produce systems that harm marginalized groups and concentrate power.

 Torres continued to write extensively about the philosophies, and about how they intersect with respect to artificial intelligence.
 They have criticized adherents of those philosophies for treating AGI as a technological solution to issues like climate change and access to education, while ignoring other political, social, or economic factors.
 They have also expressed concern over their belief that longtermism is prominent in the tech industry.
 Torres has also been described as a critic of techno-optimism.

 Torres has also written about artificial intelligence, and has advocated for more focus on AI harms including intellectual property theft, algorithmic bias, and concentration of wealth in technology corporations.
 Although effective altruism and a newer philosophy known as effective accelerationism have been described by most observers, including members of both groups, as opposing sides of the argument on how to approach developing artificial intelligence, Torres has opined that the two groups are in fact very similar, and characterized the conflict as a "family dispute".
 "What's missing is all of the questions that AI ethicists are asking about algorithmic bias, discrimination, the environmental impact of [AI systems], and so on," Torres told The Independent.

 Andrew Anthony, writing in The Observer, has described Torres as longtermism's "most vehement critic".
+In September 2026, Torres described effective altruism as a "dangerous cult" on their Substack publication and argued that the world would have been better without it.

 Personal life

 Torres is non-binary and uses they/them pronouns.
+Torres is a musician and songwriter, having founded the electronic-folk band Baobab.
+The band released two full-length albums, Baobab (2012) and BAYOHBAHB (Hand Eye Records, 2013).